About Us :

 Maureen Weber, Chair

-Ms. Weber currently oversees the development and implementation of solutions to create a consistent, best-in-class customer experience for patients at IU Health, Indiana’s most comprehensive healthcare system.
-Prior to her work at IU Health, she served as the Chief Operating Officer for the Indiana Department of Education.
+Ms. Weber currently supports the successful growth of Project Lead The Way, helping to provide the vision, leadership, and management necessary to execute day-to-day operations and implement high-impact company growth strategies.
+Prior to her work at PLTW, she served as the VP of Customer Experience at IU Health and as the Chief Operating Officer for the Indiana Department of Education.
 Ms. Weber has held additional public offices as the Deputy Commissioner for the Indiana Bureau of Motor Vehicles and Deputy Commissioner for the Indiana Department of Workforce Development.
 Prior to her work in the public sector, she was an associate at Barnes & Thornburg, LLP.
 Ms. Weber was appointed to the Indiana Charter School Board by Superintendent of Public Instruction Dr. Tony Bennett.

 Virginia Calvin, Ed.D.